Assignment 2 -- Events, Variables, Methods

 Add an onTextChanged event handler to the textbox and an onClick event handler the

 button.
-Double clicking on the button in VS will automatically create the handler
+Double clicking on the button in design view will automatically create the handler

-In the handler method concatenate appropriate text to the label control to show
+In the handlers concatenate appropriate text to the label control to show

 Add a Page_Load method and add text to the label each time it fires.